doctrine/dbal/UPGRADE.md

 # Upgrade to 2.8

+## Removed dependency on doctrine/common

+The dependency on doctrine/common package has been removed.
+DBAL now depends on doctrine/cache and doctrine/event-manager instead.
+If you are using any other component from doctrine/common package, you will have to add an explicit dependency to your composer.json.

 ## Corrected exception thrown by ``Doctrine\DBAL\Platforms\SQLAnywhere16Platform::getAdvancedIndexOptionsSQL()``

 This method now throws SPL ``UnexpectedValueException`` instead of accidentally throwing ``Doctrine\Common\Proxy\Exception\UnexpectedValueException``.